How To Sway Buyers And Invoke Loyalty With Shoppers Psychology

 Many studies have followed the buying patterns of shoppers, and what they’ve found is amazing.
 People do not buy randomly, there is a mindset, a pattern, and a psyche associated with buying.
 A whopping 93% of buyers, for example, think thatcolourss and visual appearance are of utmost importance.
 Read on to learn how to use this shoppers’ psychology to send sales through the roof.

-Focus On The Visuals
+Focus On the Visuals

 The human brain processes visuals 60,000 times faster than it does text and holds onto the memory of it 80% of the time.
 That’s 4 times more retention than text.
-Also, 90% of buyers infer that videos are a huge factor for them.
+Also, 90% of shoppers infer that videos are a huge factor for them.

 Colours Aren’t Just Colors

-Turn On The Music
+Turn On the Music

 Using music has proven to cause consumers to spend more time in a store, perceive a shorter wait time and sometimes (like with classical music), buy more expensive stuff.
 That said, the larger majority of buyers favour pop music over others.

-It’s not just these, even things as small as the smell can play a role too.
-Also, it is worth it to keep a website/blog and solicit ratings and reviews, because they inspire trust and drive brand loyalty.
+Whether it’s a guarantee label or a “SALE” sign, a large number of shoppers (approaching 80%) are more likely to buy because of signs.
+It’s not just these; even things as small as the smell can play a role too.
+Also, it is worth it to keep a website/blog and solicit ratings and reviews because they inspire trust and drive brand loyalty.